yewsiang/Transferable3D/README.md

 #### SUN-RGBD

-There are somne visualizations that can be ran with `sunrgbd_detection/viewer.py`.
-If you wish to use them, you will need to install vtk.
+There are some visualizations that you can run with `sunrgbd_detection/viewer.py`.
+If you wish to use them, you will need to install `vtk`.

 Possible actions while viewing the point clouds:
 - Pressing `s`: takes a screenshot of the point cloud